This topic is under construction for the 21.11 (November 2021) release of LabKey Server. For current documentation of this feature, click here.

 - Naming Pattern: Every sample must have a unique name/id within the sample type.
 You can either provide these yourself in a "Name" column in your data, or ask the server to generate them using a naming pattern provided here.
 If you are providing names, leave the naming pattern field blank and ignore the placeholder text.
-Learn more about the options in the topic Samples: Generate Unique IDs.
+Learn more about the options in the topic Sample Naming Patterns.

 - Click the Fields panel to open it.

-- Every sample type includes the fields "Name", "Description", and "Flag".
+- Every sample type includes reserved fields, including "Name", "Description", and "Flag".
 You will not see those fields here, do not need to add them, and cannot change them.